openfare/openfare/README.md

 > What obligation do maintainers have to the project after being payed?

 They have no obligation.
 A maintainer could receive payment and not work further on the project.
 But the popularity of the project and the associated payment plans would be public information.
 Competing projects where maintainers are willing to work for the same payments would win out.

+> What happens if a project uses several versions of the same software package?

+For a given software package, only the payment plans given in the latest in use version is considered.